TomWindels/tesserakt/testing/bench/sparql/README.md

   update  Benchmark the performance of a query over a dataset that is altered with a specific update between executions
 ```

+### Warmup
+All modes support a warmup stage, which can be used to ensure the endpoint performs as expected and the JVM instance
+used by the tool is also warmed up.
+Any number of queries can be provided.
+This stage does not monitor the endpoint's
+performance.

 ### Query mode
 The `query` mode evaluates the performance of the specified endpoints using a fixed (= constant) dataset, using the
 queries that are passed in as additional arguments.
 Executing `sparql-bench query -h` results in the following help text: